Game studies: Other areas of research

 As is common with most academic disciplines, there are a number of more specialized areas or sub-domains of study.

-Video game pre-history
+History of games

+The study of the history of games can fall within the wider field of game studies, although it can also fall within and overlap with the field of history more generally.

-An emerging field of study looks at the "pre-history" of video games, suggesting that the origins of modern digital games lie in: fairground attractions and sideshows such as shooting games; early "Coney Island"-style pleasure parks with elements such as large roller-coasters and "haunted house" simulations; nineteenth century landscape simulations such as dioramas, panoramas, planetariums, and stereographs; and amusement arcades that had mechanical game machines and also peep-show film machines.
+This includes, for example, the study of the "pre-history" of video games, examining the origins of modern digital games in other 19th-20th century popular entertainments: fairground attractions and sideshows such as shooting games; early "Coney Island"-style pleasure parks with elements such as large roller-coasters and "haunted house" simulations; nineteenth century landscape simulations such as dioramas, panoramas, planetariums, and stereographs; and amusement arcades that had mechanical game machines and also peep-show film machines.